jadijadi/lpic1book/1044_manage_disk_quotas.md

   /dev/sda1                         0          0          0          0        0        0
 ````

-As you can see, the system showd the current blocks of 1k data, number of inodes (number of files and directories) and soft and hard limits for each of them.
+As you can see, the system shows the current blocks of 1k data, number of inodes (number of files and directories) and soft and hard limits for each of them.
 If a user goes over its softlimits, there will be emails.
 Hard limits are real limits and user can not go over them.
 If you need to save soft or hard limits, just change the file and save it.

 > You have to run `quotacheck` to update these data